Gravitational Wave Followup Overview

 Overview

-We have now entered the era of gravitational wave (GW) astronomy and started to explore the Universe through this new window.
+We have now entered the era of gravitational wave astronomy and started to explore the Universe through this new window.
 Our understanding of these events is greatly enhanced by identifying and studying their EM counterparts or host galaxies, a field known as multi-messenger astronomy (MMA).
-The sky localizations for GW events detected by LVK are generally large (>10 square degrees; see Figure 1), making this task very challenging.
+The sky localizations for GW events detected by IGWN are generally large (>10 square degrees; see Figure 1), making this task very challenging.
 However, an effective strategy to increase the efficiency of observational follow-up campaigns is to search for kilonovae or afterglows by targeting galaxies in the highest probability volume of the GW event.

 This service exploits the rich and constantly growing content of the NASA/IPAC Extragalactic Database (NED) to help astronomers around the world to efficiently search for the EM counterparts to GW events.
 A list of galaxies in the local Universe is constructed by using available redshift and redshift-independent distances (see below for a description).
-Galaxy clusters, galaxy groups, and components of galaxies are omitted to keep the sample confined to candidate host galaxies for the GW event.
-Prior to January 2020, a distance of 200 Mpc was used to define the NED Local Universe Sample in order to match the targeted sensitivity of LIGO/Virgo to binary neutron stars (BNS).
-However, several BNS and neutron star-black hole (NSBH) events occurred during the LIGO/Virgo O3 run beyond 200 Mpc.
-Consequently, we have increased the distance limit of the NED Local Universe Sample to 1 Gpc to provide coverage of future events.
+Prior to January 2020, a distance of 200 Mpc was used to define the NED local Universe sample in order to match the targeted sensitivity of GW detectors to binary neutron stars (BNS).
+However, several BNS and neutron star-black hole (NSBH) events occurred during the IGWN O3 run beyond 200 Mpc.
+Consequently, we have increased the distance limit of the NED local Universe sample to 1 Gpc to provide coverage of future events.
 We remind users that the availability of galaxy distances and redshifts are increasingly incomplete at greater distances, as further described below.
 Also, if an event's mean distance minus 1 standard deviation is greater than the NED-GWF distance cut of 1 Gpc the galaxy cross-match is not performed and no galaxies are provided.

-The prioritization of galaxies chosen currently is based on the only host of a BNS event (GW170817), which is a massive early-type galaxy (NGC 4993; Coulter et. al (2017)↗).
+The prioritization of galaxies chosen currently is based on the only host of a BNS event known to date (GW170817), which is a massive early-type galaxy (NGC 4993; Coulter et. al (2017)↗).
 Theoretical studies indicate that BNS events are likely to occur in more massive galaxies due to long merger delay time (>1 Gyr; e.g., Dominik et. al (2012)↗).
 We have chosen the WISE W1 luminosity as this light closely traces the older stellar population of a galaxy and hence is a proxy for stellar mass (Jarrett et. al (2013)↗).
 However, the expected host population of BNS events is still debated in the literature (e.g., Nugent et. al (2022)↗).
 Thus, we provide additional pre-computed prioritization metrics (star formation rate, P_3D*P_SFR; stellar mass, P_3D*P_Mstar; and specific star formation rate, P_3D*P_sSFR) which are available via downloading the entire galaxy list inside the event's probability volume.

-Galaxies in the Local Volume Sample (NED-LVS)
+Galaxies in the NED Local Volume Sample (NED-LVS)

 Acknowledgments